-- name (str) Name/key of the parameter value to save - val (Any) Value of the parameter to save.
-This can be a log\state()
+- name (str) Name/key of the parameter value to save - val (Union[str, int, float, bool, list]) Value of the parameter to save log\state()

 Save the output of all of the aggregator functions.
 If you have not added any aggregators with $log_state()$ , nothing will be saved by this function.